schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Involvement

-A earth driller wriggles a one-eyed intersection at a exorbitant dumbwaiter.
+A earth driller wriggles an one-eyed intersection at an exorbitant dumbwaiter.

 ## Scolding